 Chuck Eye Steaks: Delmonico

-In any case, it's not clear which is the greater indignity, that piece of string, or the fact that chuck eye steaks are all-too-frequently marketed as "Delmonico" steaks.
+It's not clear which is the greater indignity; that piece of string or the fact that chuck eye steaks are all-too-frequently marketed as "Delmonico" steaks.

 This might not qualify as a "deplorable" practice.
 It's more like "laughable," because whatever these steaks are, they're definitely not Delmonicos.
 Admittedly, no one really knows exactly what a Delmonico steak is, but one thing it absolutely isn't is something that needs to be held together with a piece of string.